 The following resources can help you prepare for the LSATs:

 You will need to register for the Credential Assembly Service (CAS), which will transmit your recommendations, transcripts, and LSAT score to the law schools.
 You cannot apply without registering.

 Letter of Recommendations

-If you are taking time-off or a gap year you can set up an online account through Interfolio to store letters of recommendation.
+Check the law school’s application for information on their requirements for your letters of recommendations.
+Many will request recommendations from faculty.
+If you are taking time-off or a gap year you can set up an online account through Interfolio to store your letters of recommendation.

 Be sure to check your transcript for accuracy before submitting it.
 Information about requesting transcripts can be found on the Registrar’s transcript page.

 In general, a personal statement is a more comprehensive essay about you, your story, and your qualifications relating to a specific program or field of interest.
 A statement of purpose is usually more focused on the specific program.

 Some general tips when crafting a personal statement: